Learn Ruby backticks and the backtick operator for capturing shell output, escaping arguments, and choosing between backticks, system, and exec.

 - Kernel#then

-Passes the object to a block and returns the block result, enabling method chaining on any object.
+Kernel#then passes any Ruby object to a block and returns the result, creating fluent transformation pipelines and concise method chaining on any object.

 - Kernel#throw